-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUF For the quarterly period end OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 0-12957 Enzon Pharmaceuticals, Inc. (Exact name of registrant as specified in its charter) Delaware (State of incorporation) 22-2372868 (I.R.S.
-Employer Identification No.) 20 Commerce Drive (Suite 135), Cranford New Jersey (Address of principal executive offices) 07016 (Zip Code) (732) 980-450 (Registrant's telephone number, Not Applicab (Former name, former address and former fisca Indicate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this the registrant was required to submit and post such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accele definitions of "large accelerated filer," "accelerated filer" and "smaller reporting con Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller re porting company 🗵 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Shares of Common Stock outstanding as of August 1, 2016: 43,866,611
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2016

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Commission file number 0-12957

+Enzon Pharmaceuticals, Inc.

+(Exact name of registrant as specified in its charter)

+Delaware (State of incorporation)

+(Mark One)

+(I.R.S.
+Employer Identification No.) 07016

+(Zip Code)

+20 Commerce Drive (Suite 135), Cranford New Jersey (Address of principal executive offices)

+(732) 980-4500 (Registrant's telephone number, including area code)

+Not Applicable

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer 🗆 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗵

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Shares of Common Stock outstanding as of October 31, 2016: 44,214,603

-PART I - FINANCIAL INFORMATION
+PART I - FINANCIAL INFORMATION Item 1.

-Item 1.
 Financial Statements.